dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/9-sql-transformations.md

     select * from expanded_lap_times_by_year
     ```

 2. Create a file called `in_pit_stops.sql`.
-Pit stops are a many to one (M:1) relationship with our races.
+Pit stops are a many-to-one (M:1) relationship with our races.
 We are creating a feature called `total_pit_stops_per_race` by partitioning over our `race_id` and `driver_id`, while preserving individual level pit stops for rolling average in our next section.

     ```sql
     with stg_f1__pit_stops as